jfasch/jfasch-home/trainings/material/soup/linux/sysprog/posix-threads/030-exercise-pthcreate-race-condition/topic.rst

   *the same* memory location.

-After the starting process (the *main thread*) has synchronized with the incrementer's termination, he outputs the current value of the said integer.
+After the starting process (the *main thread*) has synchronized with the incrementer's termination, it outputs the current value of the said integer.

 *What do you notice?*